“I’m Fine”: Signs of Downplaying Mental Health

 8 Signs You May Be Masking Mental Health Struggles

+1. You say “I’m fine” automatically.
 Even when someone genuinely asks how you’re doing, you respond with a smile and “Doing okay.”
-You may not even pause to check in with yourself before answering.
+You may not even pause to check in with yourself first.

-You might look composed on the outside but feel drained, irritable or emotionally numb by the end of the day.
-The effort it takes to “keep it together” becomes overwhelming.
+2. You feel emotionally exhausted.
+You might look composed on the outside but feel drained, irritable or numb by the end of the day.
+The effort it takes to keep it together becomes overwhelming.

-Many people with high-functioning mental illness appear stable for long periods until they suddenly crash.
+3. You function well, until you don’t.
+Many people with high-functioning mental illness appear stable for long stretches, then suddenly crash.
 These breakdowns may involve panic attacks, depressive episodes or extreme withdrawal.

-You tell yourself your problems aren’t that bad, especially compared to people with “real issues.”
-This keeps you from validating your pain.
+6. You compare yourself to others.
+You tell yourself your problems aren’t that bad, especially next to people with “real issues.”
+This keeps you from validating your own pain.

-You downplay symptoms like persistent sadness, irritability, panic or suicidal thoughts.
-You may think, “I’m just tired,” or “It’s just a rough week,” even when patterns repeat.
+7. You dismiss red flags.
+You downplay symptoms like persistent sadness, irritability, panic or suicidal thoughts, telling yourself “I’m just tired” or “It’s just a rough week” even when the patterns repeat.

-Behind closed doors, you may cry frequently, feel hopeless or rely on unhealthy coping mechanisms — but still present a calm front to the world.
+8. You struggle in private.
+Behind closed doors you may cry often, feel hopeless or lean on unhealthy coping mechanisms, but still present a calm front to the world.

 Why We Downplay Our Mental Health